maurov/xraysloth/README.rst

 Sloth is a collection of Python scripts, examples of workflows and documentation that may result useful in the field of **x-ray instrumentation, optics and spectroscopy**.
-The project aims providing a full Python environment for the generic user of an x-ray spectroscopy beamline.
-It should help with the tasks of data reduction/analysis and simulation for x-ray Absorption Spectroscopy (XAS, XANES/EXAFS), x-ray emission spectroscopy (XES) and Resonant Inelastic x-ray Scattering (RIXS) techniques.
+The project aims providing a dedicated Python environment (called `sloth`) for scientists working on X-ray spectroscopy beamlines.
+It should help with the tasks of data reduction/analysis and simulation for X-ray Absorption Spectroscopy (XAS, XANES/EXAFS, HERFD-*), X-ray emission spectroscopy (XES) and Resonant Inelastic X-ray Scattering (RIXS) techniques.

 Sloth is lazy by nature and tries reusing as much as possible the existing open-source libraries of the Python ecosystem.
 It results in a large number of dependecies.
-Nevertheless, apart few very basic libraries that are mandatory, many other are used randomly in specific modules and you may discover them only by usage, so I strongly encourage to read the code and the work-in-progress documentation.
+Nevertheless, apart few very basic libraries that are mandatory, many other are used randomly in specific modules and you may discover them only by usage, so I strongly encourage to read the code and the documentation.

 Sloth is designed as a **Python environment running on a Linux-like (virtual)machine** (see Installation in the documentation for a full